 RECITALS

-On please insert the date, the Government called for tender submissions for CTN please insert CTN reference number – Supply of please insert details of the Goods (‘Goods’) which was determined through the tender process and the Supplier was the successful awardee for the above tender.
+On insert date, the Government called for tender submissions for CTN insert CTN reference number – Supply of insert details of Goods (‘Goods’) which was determined through the tender process and the Supplier was the successful awardee for the above tender.

 In reliance upon the representations made by the Supplier during and after the tender process, the Government has selected the Supplier to supply the Goods to the Government on the terms and conditions contained in this agreement and tender specification.

-The Government engages the Supplier for the supply of Goods as approved by the Government Tender Board on please insert the date.
+The Government engages the Supplier for the supply of Goods as approved by the Government Tender Board on insert date.

 The Goods will be ordered by the Government or an agency of the Government as and when required on the terms set out in this agreement.

-IT IS AGREED that the Government engages the Supplier according to the terms of agreement for the supply of Goods as set out in Schedule 1.
+IT IS AGREED that the Government engages the Supplier according to the terms set out in this agreement.

 In consideration of which, the Government agrees to pay the Supplier the Amount Payable, in the manner set out in Item 4.